Worms – Nature’s Greatest Recyclers

 Worms can eat three times their weight in a week.
 So one pound of worms will consume three pounds of waste and organic fiber in a week.

-The Worm Factory can be housed both indoors and out.
+The Worm Factory can go both indoors and out (if you live in a warm climate).
 If you are keeping worms outdoors keep them in a shady area.
 Make sure the worm bin is protected from the rain.
 The optimal temperature range for your worms is from 60˚-80˚F (15˚-26˚C).

 Related articles by Zemanta